 - Divert Waste.
 The average homeowner cuts grass once or twice a week.
 That’s a lot of grass – bagged in single-use plastic or paper bags – potentially headed to the landfill.
 In fact, it’s said that grass makes up a huge percentage of yard waste.
 Imagine how much unnecessary damage it would cause if they were bagged and tossed away.
 It’s absolutely mad that we would even do this, given all the benefits of simply leaving the clippings on the lawn.

 - Saves Taxes.
-Thankfully, some cities have stopped collecting grass from the curb.
+Thankfully, many cities have stopped collecting grass from the curb.
 Instead they’re telling residents to grasscycle.
 As a result, there’s more money in the public purse, which could be used for better purposes.

 - Less Work.
 If none of the reasons above make any sense to you for whatever reason, consider this: leaving clippings on your lawn means less work for you.
 You don’t have to put in the effort to bag grass when you grasscycle.
 You don’t have to spend the time to bag grass.
 Besides, you don’t have to purchase the bag to bag the grass.
 Effort, time, and money in your pocket.
 All you have to do is mow.
 And once you’re done mowing, you can immediately hit the patio with an ice cold drink!

 Uncle Bob may have told you that leaving grass clippings on your lawn was a bad idea.
 He said that it would cause weeds.
 Or maybe it was your aunt Mary who told you that you shouldn’t grasscycle because it will cause thatch.

 Do they have a cause for concern?
 Here are the most common misconceptions people have about leaving grass clippings on the lawn.